This feature is part of The Masterminds

 Despite Wenger’s time at Arsenal being broadly split into two decades, the first a successful, innovative era, and the second characterised by the burden of a new stadium and underachievement on the pitch, his impact on the wider English game shouldn’t be overlooked.
 For here we have a manager who came in as “Arsène who?” and led his side to unqualified success in the Premier League, rewriting many decade-old rules along the way.

 Wenger was a pioneer in his early years – the exact man who English football needed to become the most popular, profitable and powerful league in the world.
 Every success story has its heroes, and Wenger should rightly be considered that for the English game.
 Love him or loathe him, the facts speak for themselves.

 And while we’re at it, let’s not forget that Wenger was a manager before Arsenal, a fine one at that too.
-His work at Monaco had wide-reaching implications for French football and played at part in changing the approach of the national game within the domestic structure and the Les Bleus set up.
-His influence on coaches and young players in the late ’80s and early ’90s undoubtedly influenced France’s World Cup and European Championship victories.
+His work at Monaco had wide-reaching implications for French football and played a part in changing the approach of the national game within the domestic structure and the Les Bleus set up.
+His influence on coaches and young players in the late 1980s and early 90s undoubtedly influenced France’s World Cup and European Championship victories.

 So here’s to Arsène Wenger, the progressive mastermind who has spent most of his career swimming against the tide, and the man who decided that English football could be so much better.

 Illustration courtesy of Gundsgn Studio, by Rudi and Robin Gundersen.
 Check out more of their outstanding work here.